gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 <img src='/wp-content/uploads/gkc-commit-message-ai-gen.gif' class='img-bordered img-responsive center'>

 Once the commit message has been generated, you can still fully edit the message before committing.
-You can also click the ✨to have OpenAI try again.
+You can also click the ✨ to have OpenAI try again.

 <div class='callout callout--danger'>
     <p>Be aware that using OpenAI/chatGPT has a cost.
 At the time of this writing, the maximum cost per request is about $0.02.
 OpenAI offers free trial accounts with $5.00 of credit to get started.</p>